gofralang/.github/README.md

-# gofra-lang
-Just organization README.
 Nothing special here.
 Should you even has to be there?